yellowBrick01/Projects_2021/database_normalization/db_normalization_tutorial.md

 - Meaning, the case study does not represent a finished database.
 - The following SQL statements lack key features, most notable the needed constraints

+Technology used to create this case study:
+- The following SQL statment are written in SQLite
+  - Click [here](https://www.sqlite.org/index.html) to learn more about SQLite.
+  - Click [here](https://github.com/yellowBrick01/Projects_2021/blob/main/database_normalization/source_code.sql) to see the source code used in this document
+- I am using SQLiteStudio to run the SQL statements.
+  - Click [here](https://sqlitestudio.pl/) to learn more about SQLiteStudio

 ## Case Study: Normalize this unnormalized Student Table
 ### Stage 01: Going from an unnormalized table  to 1st Normal Form
 As stated before, we go into detail on the main differences between Repeating Groups and Multivalue Attributes by studying the unnormalized student table.